 cochlear implants and assistive hearing devices can also help if hearing is not treatable or restored to an acceptable level.

 Assistive hearing devices are used in different settings depending on a person’s particular needs.
-Assistive hearing devices include:
+Examples of assistive hearing devices include:

 - Amplified telephones and answering machines